|The Knot Formation in j-space|

 Charge (positive-CW and negative-CW or positive-ACW & negative-ACW, combined with 'h'), Parity (reflection along an axis or equivalently ACW or CW knot orientation) and Time (order of the crossings and 'h') symmetries are addressed within the same polynomial.
 Chiral property can be distinguished, as the polynomials representing ACW and CW orientations for positive and negative knots, are unique.

 The description in this case is 1+1 dimensional.
-However we will require a 2-dimensional plane because in a discrete measurement space while forming a knot a finite capacity observer cannot retrace its path exactly and therefore a loop is formed.
-For example an observer with lower capacity, is likely to form a much larger loop in the knot orientation plane compared to the loop formed by a higher capacity observer.
+However we will require a 2-dimensional plane, because in a discrete measurement space while forming a knot, a finite capacity observer cannot retrace its path exactly, and therefore a loop is formed.
+For example, an observer with lower capacity, is likely to form a much larger loop in the knot orientation plane compared to the loop formed by a higher capacity observer.
 Therefore a 2-dimensional orientation plane is required for the comparison of the observers.
 We will elaborate further in a later blog.

 Why do we want to write knot polynomials in discrete measurement space?
 Because we as macroscopic observer ObsM, want to estimate the resources needed to extract information contained within a path AB for different observers.
 We know that different observers will measure different information from same path.
 The lower capacity observer will extract less information and will take longer time, hence the knot polynomial will be of higher order and more complicated.

-The most efficient observer is represented by the trefoil knot.
+The most efficient macroscopic observer in j-space, is represented by the trefoil knot.
 Which means that given a knot, if it can be proven to be embedded in trefoil knot space, is likely to provide maximum information using minimum resources.
 Similarly if a knot is proven to be embedded in figure-eight knot space, then it will require much higher amount of resources to provide same amount of information.
 We keep in mind that figure-eight knot is amphicheiral, whereas trefoil knot is not.

 updated 13th March 2018